kovidgoyal/calibre/manual/conversion.rst

     for chapter headings; <h3> tags are used for any titles that are detected.

     This function will not create a TOC, but in many cases it will cause calibre's default chapter detection settings to correctly detect chapters and build a TOC.
-Adjust the XPath under Structure Detection if a TOC is not automatically created.
-If there are no other headings used in the document then setting "//h:h2" under Structure Detection would be the easiest way to create a TOC for the document.
+Adjust the XPath under Structure detection if a TOC is not automatically created.
+If there are no other headings used in the document then setting "//h:h2" under Structure detection would be the easiest way to create a TOC for the document.

     The inserted headings are not formatted, to apply formatting use the :guilabel:`Extra CSS` option under